 Yorkshire based Teacher of Celtic and Traditional Folk Music, specialising in Uilleann (Irish) and Northumbrian Small Pipes, Fiddle and Tin Whistle.
 Piper & multi-instrumentalist for hire.
-Specialist Leather worker making bagpipe bags, musical instrument case repairs and restorations, handmade bespoke boots and shoes and other leathergoods.
+Specialist Leather worker – handmade bespoke boots, shoes and leather goods, bagpipe bags, musical instrument case and antique leather repairs and restorations, postal repair service available.

-Very happy to announce a new musical project: – an acoustic duo with multi-talented, multi-instrumentalist Sam Lawrence.
+Very happy to announce an acoustic duo with multi-talented, multi-instrumentalist Sam Lawrence.

 Becky is a highly talented player of the Uilleann and Northumbrian pipes and many other instruments, and Sam Lawrence is a wizard on stringed instruments and brings a varied selection of songs to the table.
 But, there’s a twist – they can swap at will and bring in whistles, accordion, hurdy-gurdy, mandolin, bouzouki and more!